Vic and Sade: Non-speaking characters

 Sade's sister and her husband.
-Walter ran a barbershop in Carberry, Illinois (possibly a mispronunciation of Cabery, Illinois), and Bess would send letters and postcards that always began "Dear sister and all, Thought I would write and see how you are feeling."
+Walter ran a barber shop in Carberry, Illinois (possibly a mispronunciation of Cabery, Illinois), and Bess would send letters and postcards that always began "Dear sister and all, Thought I would write and see how you are feeling."
 Bess and Walter's daughter "Yooncie" (apparently a misreading of "Eunice," although Rush referred to his classmate Eunice Raypool correctly) was learning to play the piano; the pieces invariably found her stomping on the loud pedal with both feet and dragging her fingernail down the white or black keys.
 Walter always had twinges in his kneecap.